awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-submission.md

 ## Product Changes and Updates<a name="product-changes-and-updates"></a>

  Sellers can submit changes to their product at any time, and they will be processed as described above\.
 However, some changes can only be made every 90 or 120 days, or when pending changes are in place\.
 Examples include price changes, and region/instance type changes\.
 Common changes include:
-+  **New Version \-** New versions of the software, roll\-outs of patches or updates\.
++  **New Version** \- New versions of the software, rollouts of patches or updates\.
 At your request, we can notify customers who have subscribed to Your Marketplace Content about the availability of new versions or send upgrade instructions on your behalf\.
 +  **Metadata change** \- Changes to product information \(Description, URLs, and Usage Instructions\)\.
 +  **Pricing Change** \- A change to the pricing amount\.
 A notification to current customers is sent once the request is complete\.
-+  **Pricing Model Change** \- A change to the pricing model \(i\.e\.
-Hourly, Free, Hourly\_Annual\)\.
-Not all pricing model changes are supported and all requests to change models must be reviewed and approved by AWS Marketplace\. **Note**: Any change from a free to a paid model presents significant impact to existing customers\.
++  **Pricing Model Change** \- A change to the pricing model \(for example, Hourly, Free, Hourly\_Annual\)\.
+Not all pricing model changes are supported and all requests to change models must be reviewed and approved by AWS Marketplace\.
+Any change from a free to a paid model presents significant impact to existing customers\.
 An alternative is to propose a new product with additional features and encourage current customers to migrate\.
-+  **Region or Instance change** \- Adding or removing instances types or regions\.
++  **Region or Instance change** \- Adding or removing instances types or Regions\.
 +  **Product takedown \-** Remove a product page from AWS Marketplace to prevent new customers from subscribing\.
-A notification to current customers is sent once the request is complete\.
+A notification to current customers is sent after the request is complete\.

 ## Timing and Expectations<a name="timing-and-expectations"></a>

  While we strive to process requests as quickly as possible, requests can require multiple iterations and review by the seller and AWS Marketplace teams\.
 Use the following as guidance for how long it will take to complete the process:
-+  Total request time normally takes **2\-4 weeks of calendar time;** more complex requests or products can add additional time to allow for multiple iterations and adjustments to product metadata and software\.
++  Total request time normally takes 2\-4 weeks of calendar time\.
+More complex requests or products can take longer, due to multiple iterations and adjustments to product metadata and software\.
-+  Review and processing of requests typically requires **3 business days**\.
++  Review and processing of requests typically requires 3 business days\.
 We will notify you if there are any issues that require additional action\.
-+  We require a completed product request and AMI at least **45 days in advance** of any planned events or releases so we can prioritize the request accordingly\.
++  We require a completed product request and AMI at least 45 days in advance of any planned events or releases so we can prioritize the request accordingly\.

  If you have any questions about your request, contact the [https://aws.amazon.com/marketplace/management/contact-us/](https://aws.amazon.com/marketplace/management/contact-us/) team\.

 ## Submitting AMIs to AWS Marketplace<a name="submitting-amis-to-aws-marketplace"></a>

- **ALL** AMIs built and submitted to AWS Marketplace must adhere to all product policies\.
+ All AMIs built and submitted to AWS Marketplace must adhere to all product policies\.
 We suggest a few final checks of your AMI prior to submission:
 +  Remove all user credentials from the system; all default passwords, authorization keys, key pairs, security keys or other credentials\.
-+  Ensure that root login is disabled / locked; only sudo access accounts are allowed\.
++  Ensure that root login is disabled or locked\.
+Only sudo access accounts are allowed\.
 +  If you are submitting an AMI to be deployed into the AWS GovCloud \(US\) region, you need to [have an active AWS GovCloud account](http://docs.aws.amazon.com/govcloud-us/latest/UserGuide/getting-started-sign-up.html) and agree to the [AWS GovCloud Requirements](https://aws.amazon.com/service-terms/), including applicable export control requirements\.

 ### AMI Self\-Service Scanning<a name="ami-self-service-scanning"></a>

  Self\-service AMI scanning is available within the AWS Marketplace Management Portal\.
 With this feature, you can initiate scans of your AMIs and receive scanning results quickly – typically in less than an hour – with clear feedback in a single location\.

- **To begin sharing and scanning your AMI with this new service:**
+**To begin sharing and scanning your AMI with this new service**

 1. Navigate to [https://aws\.amazon\.com/marketplace/management/manage\-products/](https://aws.amazon.com/marketplace/management/manage-products/)\.